grrminator/Easy-GPU-PV/README.md

 10. Navigate to the Virtual Hard Drive you made for this VM.
 You know its directory from Step 6.
 11. Right click the VHD and click mount.
 You will see a new "Local Storage" appear as a storage device you can access in file explorer.
 You will then copy the provided usbmmidd_2 folder to C:/ so it is easy to find.
 Or wherever you prefer.
 If you open a folder and it says "You dont have permission"n just press continue.
 12. Eject the VHD.
 Then turn the VM back on and sign in.
-13. Navigate to the usbmmidd_2 on the VM you copied and run the InstallAndAddOneDisplay.bat.
+13. Navigate to the usbmmidd_2 on the VM you copied and run the Install.bat.
 Click yes for all of the UAC prompts that comes up.
-14. Then you will take OnlyAddOneDisplay.bat and make it start when your computer boots, and when no one is logged in.
-This can be achieved with task scheduler.
-This adds a virtual display in place of parsecs virtual display on boot.
-If you miss this step, or it is done improperly, every time you reboot, parsec will not reconnect unless you manually run this bat.
+This will install a different Virtual Display Driver and add a virtual display for you on boot.
+Your VM should reboot on its own.
+After reboot, check for a virtual display, and then change your resolution on it to your specifications.
 15. Then setup parsec to your specifications.
-After you do this.
-Reboot the VM.
 #### This is important.
 DO NOT EVER, EEEEEEVER, Install the Parsec Virtual Display Adapter!
 16. Exit the Hyper-V Connection and then connect with Parsec after setup.
 17. You should see your desktop.
 NOTE: Sometimes when a UAC prompt shows up parsec will freeze or go black.
 If you wait it will eventually show the prompt and you can continue.